 Education for All means quality education for, first and foremost, those who are excluded from the formal education system.
 The relevance for indigenous peoples is encapsulated in Goal ii of the Dakar Framework:

 ii. ensuring that by 2015 all children, particularly girls, children in difficult circumstances and those belonging to ethnic minorities, have access to and complete, free and compulsory primary education of good quality.

 Moreover, Education for All is supported by the United Nations Convention of the Rights of the Child.
 Articles 29 (points c and d) and 30 are directly relevant to the education of indigenous children.

 UNESCO contributes to the implementation of the Dakar Framework of Action for Education for All and the Convention on the Rights of the Child with specific reference to indigenous peoples in a number of key ways.
-The organization provide technical support to the UN Permanent Forum on Indigenous Issues. .
+The organization provides technical support to the UN Permanent Forum on Indigenous Issues.
 The organization also works with Ministries of Education and education professionals to improve education for indigenous children, young people and adults.
 UNESCO’s work relates to advocacy and sensitization, the development of culturally and linguistically appropriate pedagogical materials and the monitoring of international instruments in the fields of:

 - Human rights education and peace education;